 Temples are built using the “finest craftsmanship and materials available.”

-A north face of the building features a relief sculpture that depicts Christ teaching His disciples, which includes both men and women.
+The north face of the building features a relief sculpture that depicts Christ teaching His disciples, which includes both men and women.

 “Everything about the design is to bring us to a remembrance of Jesus Christ.”